 The average cost to start a new restaurant in Canada tends to range from $175,000 to over $700,000 and can vary depending on location, type of restaurant, size, renovation or building needs, and whether you rent, buy, or build.

 This depends on whether you’re opening a new restaurant, renting, building new construction, or launching a franchise.
 To open a franchise like a Robin’s Donuts, you’ll need between $260,000 and $500,000, but opening your own small donut shop or food truck might run closer to $25,000 - $300,000 (similar to the cost of opening a cafe).

 When you consider that donut shops can bring in $250,000 - $1m in revenue per year, the opening costs will prove well worth it after only a few years in business.

 When estimating the costs of your new shop by square foot, decide if you’re going to buy or rent an existing space, or undergo a new construction or renovation.

 Donut shops need anywhere from 1,200 square feet to almost 3,000 square feet to ensure adequate space for baking, prep, and a counter or seating area.
-To purchase space for your new restaurant, budget $180 per square foot — to build, allocate $300-400 per square foot for new construction.
+To purchase space for your new restaurant, budget $252 per square foot, and $200 to $300 per square foot for construction (not including fit-out).